Loic Lorente Lemoine

 Loic Lemoine, Nhat Pham

-CNN models are created with melspectrogram EEG data to detect three different types of common epileptic seizures.
+CNN models are trained on melspectrogram EEG data to detect three different types of common epileptic seizures.
 These models are compressed and deployed onto an Arduino platform.

 2024 - Cardiff University

-Best Final Year Project, BSc Computer Science and Variants
+Best Final Year Project, School of Computer Science and Informatics

 2024 - Global Wales, Cardiff University, and Vietnam National University - Ho Chi Minh University of Technology